Supreme Court temporarily blocks reinstatement of Trump’s ‘Remain in Mexico’ policy

 “I’m not making new law.
 I’m eliminating bad policy,” Biden said then.

 The Department of Homeland Security said it would terminate the “Remain in Mexico” program in June.
-The decision was met with criticism by Republican lawmakers and governors, who claimed the program served as a deterrent for migrants from traveling to the border.
+The decision was met with criticism from Republican lawmakers and governors, who claimed the program served as a deterrent to would-be migrants.

 Under the program, more than 60,000 asylum seekers were sent to wait outside U.S. territory while their claims were processed in immigration courts.
-U.S. asylum officers under President Donald Trump had filed legal challenges to the policy in 2019, alleging that the camps migrants were forced to wait at outside the United States were a threat to their lives, and that asylum seekers and refugees should have a way to escape persecution in their homelands.
+U.S. asylum officers under President Donald Trump had filed legal challenges to the policy in 2019, alleging that the camps migrants were forced to wait at outside the United States were a threat to their lives and that asylum seekers and refugees should have a way to escape persecution in their homelands.

 A Mexican Foreign Ministry official said the issue had not come up as of Friday.

-“We have not been notified about it, and we have no official communication from the government of the United States about the matter, so we can’t comment at the moment,” the official said, speaking on condition of anonymity to discuss the sensitive issue.
+“We have not been notified about it, and we have no official communication from the government of the United States about the matter, so we can’t comment at the moment,” the official said, speaking on the condition of anonymity to discuss the sensitive issue.

 The Biden administration is currently expelling most single adults apprehended at the southwest border to Mexico or their home countries, under a public-health order the Trump administration issued at the start of the coronavirus pandemic.